Prism was not worried about Ember, not in the least.

 "That's right!"
 Gold beamed.

-Prism followed her gaze, only to see thag the [Hover] had nearly disintegrated from all the damage it took.
+Prism followed her gaze, only to see that the [Hover] had nearly disintegrated from all the damage it took.
+In fact, parts of it were dissipating into energy particles.

-"Sorry, but it's not entirely my fault."
-Ember reasoned.
+"Sorry."
+Ember apologized, feeling slightly guilty.
+"But it's not entirely my fault." she reasoned.

-She wasn't wrong, but the others weren't having any of it.
+She wasn't wrong, but the others simply weren't having any of it.

 "And who was it that challenged the boss?"
 Aloe asked pointedly.

 "Do not worry about it."
 Prism said.
-"I intended to improve it anyway."
+"I intended to improve it anyway.
+This just gives me an excuse to do so."

 Ember glanced at Prism one last time.
-Defeat still stung.
+Defeat still stung, indeed it did.
 But beneath it…

 Growth required pressure.
 And she had only just begun shaping Ember.